-The Arts and Cultural Studies Promotion Committee consists of faculty members from the College of Arts and Cultural Studies appointed by the college dean for a term of one year.
-The Dean of the College of Arts and Cultural Studies appoints the chair of the committee, who must be a full-professor.
+The Arts and Cultural Studies Promotion Committee consists of faculty members from the College of Arts and Cultural Studies assigned by the college dean for a term of one year and one faculty member from outside the College of Arts and Cultural Studies chosen by the committee.
+The Dean of the College of Arts and Cultural Studies assigns the chair of the committee, who must be a full-professor.
 The Arts and Cultural Studies Promotion Committee manages the following responsibilities.